+Is it possible to live a life without fear?
 Is there anything we can learn from a psychopath?
-Is it possible to live a life without fear?
-How often do fears, large and small, regulate our thought process and govern our lives?
+How often do fears, large and small, govern our thought process and regulate our lives?
 A psychopath might admit that living a life without fear has resulted in their incarceration, but when they look out at the rest of us, and how we’re unable to accomplish the simplest task without fear altering it some manner, they think they have probably received an unhealthy dose of an otherwise good thing.

 15) The Unfunny

-I’m not funny, and I’m not ugly.
-I was also not dating, and I knew plenty of not funny and not ugly fellas that were dating, and some of them, like Todd, managed to date some beautiful women.
+I’m not funny, I’m not ugly, and I was also not dating as often as I should have.
+I knew plenty of not funny and not ugly fellas who were dating, and some of them, like Todd, managed to date some beautiful women.
 I was not happy.
 I decided to explore clever.
-Clever does not necessarily translate to humor or intelligence, but it relies heavily on ingenuity and originality.
+I found out that clever does not always translate to laughter, but it relies heavily on ingenuity and originality.
 Some might argue that those two words are synonyms, but I was an original personality that didn’t apply it well or often.
-“Oh, you’re original,” some of my closest friends have said in various ways over the years, “I’m not sure if that always works in your favor, but you are original.”
+“Oh, you’re original,” some of my closest friends have said in various ways over the years, “I’m not sure if that always works for you, but you are original.”
 The ingenuity occurred in the application process.
 I knew girls would not claw each other’s eyes out for clever, for that was an activity reserved for handsome, funny men, but years of experience with women whittled me out of that group.
 The question was how could I incorporate my unusual nature, that bordered on the obnoxious, with my irritating personality that some considered idiotic.
 I used the comedic stylings of Andy Kaufman as my template.

 We dedicate this piece to the unfunny that think they’re funny.
-We know comedy is relative, but we’ve always been able to make our brother and dad laugh, and we say odd things that our grandparents delight in.
+We know humor is relative, but we’ve always been able to make our brother and dad laugh, and we say odd things that our grandparents delight in.
 At some point, truly funny people learn to branch out beyond immediate familiarity to universal material.
 When we, the unfunny, took our humorous anecdotes out into the world, we ran into a wall.
 No one knew what we’re talking about, and we wanted to be funny.
 People like funny.
 Everyone wants to know what a funny person is going to say next.
-They enjoy funny analysis of people, places and things.
+They enjoy a humorous analysis of the people, places, and things that surround them.
 Some of us have never been able to locate this universal definition of familiarity, and some of us don’t care.
 We dedicate this piece to us.

 A friend provided us an excellent restaurant recommendation.
 She became our go-to-gal, for restaurant recommendations.
 We developed a bond with her, and it went to her head.
-She went from a fellow foodie to a foodist.
+She went from a foodie to a foodist.
 She began to regard those who didn’t put enough thought in their diet as inferior beings.
 She detailed for us her preferences and made two things quite clear.
-She put a lot of thought into it, perhaps too much, and that thought led to her to begin branding people.
+The first was that she obviously put a lot of thought into her recommendations, perhaps too much, and that led to her to begin branding other people.
 She branded people wearing inferior clothing, those than drank an inferior coffee bean, and those that didn’t know the difference.
 She knew that most people prefer McDonald’s coffee, but she found comfort in the idea that those people were probably Americans, and they were probably truckers from Iowa.
 She led me to wonder if her progression was natural, or something endemic in the human need to feel superior about something.

-How much money, effort, and time do we spend to have others consider us attractive?
-How many deodorants, scented shampoos, perfumes, colognes, and body washes do we purchase to mask the natural scent of our body and smell attractive?
-There are five scent-masking agents listed here, and the reader could probably think up three or four that we missed.
+How much time, money, and effort do we spend in our quest to be attractive?
+How many deodorants, scented shampoos, perfumes, colognes, and body washes do we purchase to mask the natural scent of our bodies, so someone, somewhere might find our scent pleasant?
 How many hours do we spend spraying, brushing, scrubbing, applying, lathering, and repeating if necessary?
-Recent surveys have reported that scent factors very low on our list of things we seek in a mate.
-So, why do we do it?
-Why do we spend do so much money and effort trying to give the illusion that we don’t smell?
+Recent surveys report that scent factors very low on our list of priorities when seeking a mate.
+Why, then, do we spend so much money and effort to present the illusion that we don’t have an unappealing odor?

 19) Esoteric Man

-It was difficult for me to evaluate an advertising executive that was trying to sell my wife on radio ad space, because he dressed like every guy I hated in high school.
+I found it difficult to properly evaluate an advertising executive that was trying to sell my wife on radio ad space, because he dressed like every guy I hated in high school.
 I knew I was being unfair, but “We don’t see things as they are, we see them as we are.”
 Certain aspects of the way things are, are complicated by the way things were in our lives, and we cannot escape that fact.

 The guy’s checkered pants reminded me of one of my many arch rivals in high school.
 The checkers were multi-colored, of course, but some of those colors were pink, and my arch rivals wore pink.
 I hated this ad exec.
 I hated him in the same manner I hated my arch rivals.
 The ad exec wore sensible shoes, chic eyeglasses, and he wore his hair in a coif.
 He was also a people person that knew how to relate to the folks, and I hated him before he said twenty words.

 Seinfeld might be my favorite show of all time.
 I found the character’s peculiar demands for hygienic excellence hilarious, until I witnessed two grown men discuss their superiority on the matter and form a friendship on that basis.
-They both agreed that the common habits of their fellow man were gross, they both agreed that one particular person, that all three of us knew, was gross, and they agreed that our employer’s bathroom was an absolute cesspool of germs.
-I laughed in the middle of this discussion, in the same manner I laughed at the Seinfeld character’s obsessive quirks, but these two men weren’t laughing.
+They both agreed that the common habits of their fellow man were gross, they both agreed that one particular person, familiar to the three of us, was gross, and they agreed that our employer’s bathroom was an absolute cesspool of germs.
+I laughed in the middle of this discussion, in the same manner I laughed at the Seinfeld’s obsessive quirks, but these two men weren’t laughing.
 They had smiles, but they were beaming smiles, the kind of smiles that one gives in recognition of finding a like-minded soul at long last.

 “Find your own truth,” was the advice author Ray Bradbury provided an aspiring, young writer on a radio call-in show.